sweetpotatopress/astro/README.md

 - ncurses

-basically, it should work on most linux distros, it may not work on systems using musl, you are welcome to share patches in order to fix that // send bug reports. in theory astro works on BSD. in theory . .
+it should just work on most linux/bsd systems.

 FOUNDATION--0-